AppMetrics/AppMetrics/docfx_project/getting-started/sampling/index.md

 A [HdrHistogram](http://hdrhistogram.org/) provides resevoir sampling that supports recording and analyzing sampled data value counts across a configurable integer value range with configurable value precision within the range.

+HdrHistograms are designed for recoding histograms of value measurements in latency and performance sensitive applications.
+Measurements show value recording times as low as 3-6 nanoseconds on modern Intel CPUs

 [Implementation](../../api/App.Metrics.Sampling.HdrHistogramReservoir.html) is based on [hdrhistogram-metrics-reservoir](https://bitbucket.org/marshallpierce/hdrhistogram-metrics-reservoir/src/83a8ec568a1e?at=master).